 Non-financial Terms Of Distribution 5 Billion

 All five billion TON Crystal tokens are distributed on non-financial terms.
-This is now guaranteed by 5 people — the Payment Delegated Group (PDG), formed from the initial members who sign the transfer of funds from the givers.
+One time it was guaranteed by 5 people — the Payment Delegated Group (PDG), formed from the initial members who sign the transfer of funds from the givers.
 Their functions are purely technical and temporary — we will explain this a little later.
+Now this is guaranteed by the 23 initial members.

 Givers are three smart contracts for which all tokens were distributed at the start of the platform in the following ratio.